Product was successfully added to your shopping cart.

 Product was successfully added to your comparison list.

 How to Make String Cheese Sticks

-For the cheese sticks, stretch out the cheese so that it makes a roll about 1/2 inch in diameter, then cut it into 6-inch sticks.
-Twist each stick a little if you like (but it’s not necessary).
-Pinch the ends together to seal them off.
+For the cheese sticks, stretch out the cheese so that it makes a roll about ½ inch in diameter.

-Now set the cheese in a dry place to let it set.
+Set cheese sticks in a dry place to set.

-You can package the sticks into small zipper-style bags for easy transport or storage.
+Package the sticks into small containers, for easy transport or storage.